Community funded developer infrastructure

 Ruby Together is a grassroots initiative committed to supporting the critical Ruby infrastructure you rely on: Bundler, RubyGems, and other shared tools.
 Check out what we've done in the last month.

-Join companies like Stripe, Coinbase, GitLab, and Stitch Fix; individuals like Cecile Veneziani, Wolfgang Rittner, and Patrick McKenzie; plus many others supporting the Ruby ecosystem.
+Join companies like Stripe, Coinbase, DigitalOcean, and GitLab; individuals like Ryan Ahearn, Matthew Werner, and Luis Lavena; plus many others supporting the Ruby ecosystem.

 - Your financial backing allows Ruby Together to pay expert, professional developers to work on improving critical infrastructure projects.